CrossRef/event-data-user-guide/docs/data/evidence-records.md

 Every Action also has an ID, which is calculated differently for each source.
 If the same Action is reported twice (e.g. duplicate data is sent from an upstream API), the `duplicate` field will be set on the Action, showing a link to the previous Evidence Record where the action occurred.
 When a Duplicate Action happens, no Events are extracted.

 Note that this is not a guarantee that the same 'thing' may be observed in different Events.
-It is possible that two Agents independenly see the same thing and report on it.
+It is possible that two Agents independently see the same thing and report on it.
 If, for example, a Reddit page appeared in an RSS feed, it might be picked up by both the Reddit and the Newsfeed agents, producing two Events.
 In each case, the Agent, source ID, and supporting Evidence Record would be different, and describe the process by which the Event came into being.

 Actions are collected together into pages of lists of Actions.
 This model suits all Agents: